 Whitney receiving a coach consult from a veteran driver.

 The autocross elite were extremely hospitable.
 A husband and wife team noticed some of our mishaps and offered to ride along.
 They coached both of us through our laps to ensure we were consistent with no mistakes.
 Their work enabled us to put down our best times.
 They practiced "coopertition" (cooperation and competition) at it's best.

 On board Herbie with myself behind the wheel.

 After a great lecture, we put the hammer down and weaved through the course.
 We were able to pull over ten seconds off each of our laps.
 Confidence grew with each lap as we honed in our techniques and searched for the upper limits of our vehicles.
 Whitney felt that her limits of the day were reached before the limits of Pete could be found.
 Both of our cars could be pushed farther than either of us were expecting.

 Herbie putting the hammer down.

 After our six runs, Whitney and I were left wanting more.
 The Central Illinois SCCA runs five events all within a 30 minute drive for us.
-We will not have to travel far to get our fill.
+We do not have to travel far to get our fill.
 The other participants made the experience all the better.
-Each driver was extremely helpful, and welcoming.
-They were quick to toss out tricks and tips to help us to achieve our best.
+Each driver was extremely helpful, and very welcoming.
+They were quick to toss out tricks and tips to help us to achieve our best times around the track.
 Everyone wanted the entire field to be running at its best.
-There was no trash talk, no snide remarks, no car shaming, just a big group of people eager to race together.
+There was no trash talk, no snide remarks, no car shaming.
+It was just a big group of people eager to race together.
 The main points of focus were fun, safety, and proper tire pressure.

 If any are longing to start racing but fear it is out of reach financially, look into the local autocross.
 Get your feet wet with the thrills and excitement on the cheap.